robertstarmer/jenkins-git/README.md

 # jenkins-git

-A simple project to remind me how jenkins works
+A simple project to remind me how jenkins works.